mathieu-celerier/mc_kortex/README.md

       mu: 0.9
       gains: [10.0, 10.0, 10.0, 10.0, 300.0, 400.0, 800.0]

-  kinova: # Name of the robot in the controller
+  kinova_default: # Name of the robot in the controller
     ip: 192.168.1.10
     username: <your_username>
     password: <your_password>